Story by Alex Augustyniak

 - Example task: Create a CO2 emissions calculator with an option to donate to a charity to offset your carbon footprint.

-- How not to respond: “Seems easy enough, day for coding and design, another to implement and one more to test - will take around 3 days - 24 hours”
+- How not to respond: “Seems easy enough, a day for coding and design, another to implement and one more to test - will take around 3 24-hour days”

 - Correct response: Let’s break this down into actual tasks:

-- Find source data for carbon emissions - 4 hours
+- Find the source data for carbon emissions - 4 hours

 - Implement the calculator into a website - create a designated tab in the website, create a “smart” link, ensure it has a correct response time and that the calculations are correct - 8 hours